KrisjianSmith/TuringMachine/README.md

 of each file:

 - 0n1n.txt - Accepts any string in the form 0^n 1^n on the input tape
-- 0n1nVeryComplicated.txt - Accepts strings in the form 0^n 1^n by creating a turing machine on the current turing machine and simulating that turing machine using the first turing machine.
+- 0n1nVeryComplicated.txt - Accepts strings in the form 0^n 1^n by creating a universal turing machine on the current turing machine and simulating the universal turing machine.
 - binaryAdd.txt - Adds two binary numbers separated by a + (ie. 0011+0101)
 - binaryMultiply.txt - The same as above, but with multiplication.
 Numbers must be separated by an x (ie 10x10)
 - efficientMultiply.txt - The same as above, but using a more efficient multiplication algorithm